 All classes are offered evenings and weekends at the SCSU Twin Cities Graduate Center in Maple Grove, Minnesota.
-The program can be completed in six semesters over two years or on a part-time basis.
 Click here to access the Full Course Catalog.

 This course examines the major human organ systems.
 An overview of basic cellular structure and function and metabolism will also be taught.
 Information learned is applied to the development of medical devices and combination products to diagnose, mitigate or cure pathological conditions.
 Students will demonstrate their ability to independently learn new topics through class presentations.
 Credits: 4

 This course describes the role that clinical research professionals contribute in the various phases of the medical product development life cycle.
 It provides a broad overview of knowledge and experience that clinical research professionals must acquire to be successful in the medical technology field.
 Credits: 2

 A non-calculus based introduction to a wide variety of statistical tools used in the design, monitoring, and analysis of clinical studies.
 The course will be rooted in FDA and ICH guidance and require students to perform and interpret non-trivial calculations to better illumine the subject matter.
 Credits: 4

 This course presents an overview of published clinical experience, primarily the practice and principles of evidenced-based medicine relating to common chronic diseases and conditions.
 The relationship between this published experience and the role of medical devices and combination products will covered through case study examples.

 Upon completion of this course the masters student will be knowledgeable about the regulations associated with research ethics, regulatory and global standards for research conduct and how to problem solve real-world cases.
 The student will also be aware of other considerations associated with how and when different research regulations and standards apply to various clinical trials.
 Effective communication and ethical considerations when handling negative product performance situations.
 Credits: 3